carlosp420/CongresoNet/README.md

 # CongresoNet
-Trying to produce a network of political afiliations in the Peruvian Congress based on data of "Proyectos de Ley"
+Trying to produce a network of political inclinations and influence of the Peruvian Congress based on data of "Proyectos de Ley"